Miniontoby/pyrokid_cxr_clientm/README.md

 ## Current Status

-Currently as of v0.0.3a2, only the libcaps.so library is ported.
+Currently as of v0.0.4a1, only the libcaps.so library is ported.
-And some of the java classes have been ported as well.
+Other than that, also the `utils.LogUtil`, `utils.ValueUtil`, `extend.callbacks`, `extend.infos`, `extend.listeners`, `extend.version` and `extend.sync` have all been ported.
+And slowly but surely, I'm also adding in more of the `extend.controllers`.

-I already have more code, which connects to the glasses and actually is able to send stuff to the glasses, but it's not perfect and is just unusable at the moment.
-I'm still decompiling and developing the rest.
+I already have more code, which connects to the glasses and actually is able to send stuff to the glasses, but it's still not fully perfect.
+I'm still decompiling java and c code and still developing the rest.
-Consider giving me my time to work it out ;) Anyways, as always God bless and peace out!
+Consider giving me my time to work it out.
+Anyways, as always God bless and peace out!

 ## Setting up